gschmutz/kafka-workshop/04a-working-with-avro-and-java/README.md

 log4j.throwableRenderer=org.apache.log4j.EnhancedThrowableRenderer
 ```

-### Creating the necessary Kafka Topic
+## Creating the necessary Kafka Topic

-We will use the topic `test-java-topic` in the Producer and Consumer code below.
+We will use the topic `test-java-avro-topic` in the Producer and Consumer code below.
 Due to the fact that `auto.topic.create.enable` is set to `false`, we have to manually create the topic.

 In a terminal window, connect to the `kafka-1` container